special culture

 Photo: Valentina Mori

-An Exclusive Look at Kristin Chenoweth in the Broadway-Bound The Queen of Versailles
+Kristin Chenoweth Shines in the Broadway Debut of The Queen of Versailles

-It may have taken more than two decades, but Schwartz finally delivered on his promise.
-Currently running at Boston’s Colonial Theatre, The Queen of Versailles stars Chenoweth as Jacquelie “Jackie” Siegel, the real-life pageant queen turned socialite who collects Birkin bags like Funko Pops.
-F. Murray Abraham plays her significantly older husband, David Siegel, the founder of a timeshare company with a net worth north of $6 billion.
+Although it required more than twenty years, Schwartz ultimately fulfilled his assurance.
+Presently showing at Boston’s Colonial Theatre, The Queen of Versailles features Chenoweth as Jacquelie “Jackie” Siegel, the actual pageant queen turned socialite who accumulates Birkin bags akin to Funko Pops.
+F. Murray Abraham takes on the role of her much older spouse, David Siegel, the originator of a timeshare corporation with a net value exceeding $6 billion.

-Chenoweth during the curtain call on The Queen of Versailles’s opening night
+Chenoweth during the standing ovation on The Queen of Versailles’s debut night

 Photo: Nile Hawver

-The Whitney Museum of American Art’s “Edges of Ailey” exhibition is a feast for the senses.
-Occupying the museum’s entire fifth floor, the show brings together hundreds of objects—paintings, drawings, photographs, videos, archival material, journal entries, and more—in tribute to Alvin Ailey, the late titan of modern dance whose influence on Black American culture is still deeply felt today.
+The exhibition “Edges of Ailey” at the Whitney Museum of American Art is a sensory delight.
+Spanning the entire fifth level of the museum, the exhibition assembles a vast collection—paintings, sketches, photos, videos, archival items, journal notes, and more—in homage to Alvin Ailey, the late luminary of modern dance whose impact on Black American culture resonates powerfully even today.

-Curated by Adrienne Edwards, “Edges of Ailey” was six years in the making.
-Though he is best known as the founder, in 1958, of the Alvin Ailey American Dance Theater, Ailey engaged with many art forms beyond dance, and this show is similarly wide-ranging.
-Edwards combed through Ailey’s archives and sought artwork of all kinds that spoke to his legacy; the overall effect is a coming together of excellent Black and queer visual art that channels struggle, triumph, and transcendence—key themes of Ailey’s riveting choreography.
+Curated by Adrienne Edwards, “Edges of Ailey” took six years to conceive.
+While Ailey is most renowned as the founder of the Alvin Ailey American Dance Theater in 1958, his artistic exploration extended beyond dance, much like this varied exhibition.
+Edwards meticulously examined Ailey’s archives and sought diverse art forms that reflect his enduring influence; the result is a convergence of outstanding Black and queer visual art that embodies struggle, victory, and upliftment—central motifs in Ailey’s captivating choreographic works.

-Below, 10 standout pieces from “Edges of Ailey” to look out for as you make your way through this expansive show.
+Below, discover 10 notable works from “Edges of Ailey” to explore as you navigate through this expansive exhibit.

 Emma Amos, Judith Jamison as Josephine Baker, 1985